 Nothing known to the author has been left out of this work, and in some cases conflicting data is presented so that the reader may make their own judgement on the situation.
-If you have received this file from any other source, I would suggest joining one of these group to obtain the most up to date version as well access to a wealth of other information.
+If you have received this file from any other source, I would suggest joining this group to obtain the most up to date version as well access to a wealth of other information, or contact me via the email address given earlier.